Fermi motion effects in electroproduction of hypernuclei: Results

 The effect of using the off-energy-shell elementary amplitude is seen from the comparison of the 2-body\_ea (on-shell) and many-body (off-shell) schemes.
 In some cases, see {\it e.g.} the states $2^-$ and $1^+$ in Fig.~\ref{scheemes}, the effect is quite large, amounting to about 50\% for $2^-$ at $\theta_{Ke}=6^\circ$, and, of-course, it depends on the amplitude.
 In general, bigger differences between the results are observed for the $2^-$, $1^+$, and $3^+$ states whereas the effects for the other group of states, $1^-$ and $2^+$ are smaller.
 Interestingly, the curves for the two groups of states, see \textit{e.g.} states $1^-$ and $2^-$, are ordered in a different way.
 This feature can be understood from a numerical analysis of contributions to the reduced amplitude $A^\lambda_{Jm}$ in Eq.~(\ref{amplitude-3}).
 Indeed, from the analysis one can conclude that the radial integrals with $M=0$ acquire the largest values, particularly their imaginary parts, and are rising functions of $|\vec{p}_K|$.
 Note also that $|\vec{p}_K(mb)| > |\vec{p}_K(2b)|$.
 Another observation is that the elementary amplitude ${\cal F}^1_{00}$ dominates in both 2-body\_ea and many-body schemes.
 This dominance of contributions with $M=0$ and $\eta=0$ provides a selection rule given by values of the Clebsch-Gordan coefficient ${\sf C}^{J0}_{L010}$ in Eq.~(\ref{amplitude-3}).
-Recall also that $J=J_H$ as $J_A=0$ for the ground state of $^{12}$C. This dynamical selection rule induce a dominance of the longitudinal amplitude $A^0_{20}$ for the $2^-$ state and therefore also a significant enhancement of the longitudinal (\ref{crs2}) and interference (\ref{crs4}) cross section.
+Recall also that $J=J_H$ as $J_A=0$ for the ground state of $^{12}$C. This dynamical selection rule induces a dominance of the longitudinal amplitude $A^0_{20}$ for the $2^-$ state and therefore also a significant enhancement of the longitudinal (\ref{crs2}) and interference (\ref{crs4}) cross section.
 The large values of $d\sigma_{\sf L}$ and $d\sigma_{\sf TL}$ add up with $d\sigma_{\sf T}$ giving enhancement of the full cross section in the many-body scheme for the $2^-$ state for both SLA and BS3.
 On the other hand, in the $1^-$ state the amplitude $A^0_{10}=0$ due to the selection rule ${\sf C}^{10}_{1010}=0$ and the many-body cross section is even smaller than that in the 2-body\_ea scheme.
 In this case the cross section is only given by the transverse part of the amplitude $A^{\pm 1}_{1m}$.
-In Table~\ref{2b-mb} we show numerical results for the cross sections, reduced amplitudes, and elementary amplitudes calculated with $\theta_{Ke}=6^\circ$ for the states $1^-$ and $2^-$.
-One can see a significant enhancement of $d\sigma_{\sf L}$ and $d\sigma_{\sf TL}$ for $2^-$ made by contributions from $|A^0_{20}|$.
-Note also a big value of the off-energy-shell elementary amplitude ${\cal F}^1_{00}$ in the many-body scheme.
-Similarly, the longitudinal cross section is enhanced in the states $1^+$ and $3^+$.